-Students use an inquiry approach in collaborative learning environments to investigate the dynamics of society and the benefits of working with others in the community.
-They are provided with opportunities to explore and refine personal values and lifestyle choices and to practise, develop and value social, community and workplace participation skills.
+Students use an inquiry approach in collaborative learning environments to investigate the societal issues and the benefits of working with others in the community.
+They are provided with opportunities to explore and refine personal values and lifestyle choice and to practise, develop and value social, community and workplace participation skills.